-All referrals for the HTF Program are expected to come through the local CoC CE.
+All referrals for HTF Program Rental Assistance are expected to come through the local CoC CE.
 CE provides the opportunity for people to more easily access appropriate housing and services.
-CE, which includes maintaining a centralized waiting list, allows communities to prioritize households with the highest need for Rental Assistance and support services.
+CE, which includes maintaining a centralized waiting list, allows communities to prioritize households with the highest need for Rental Assistance and supportive services.

-Administrators must notify the CoC CE contact whenever Rental Assistance from the HTF Program is available, and they must agree to accept referrals to the HTF Program for eligibility screening.
+Administrators must notify the CoC CE contact whenever Rental Assistance from HTF Program Rental Assistance is available, and they must agree to accept referrals to the HTF Program Rental Assistance for eligibility screening.
 The exact referral process is determined by the local CoC and participating providers.